carolchennn/Chartbuilder2/README.md

-Chartbuilder
+Chartbuilder 2.0
 ============
-This is a fork of Quartz's Chartbuilder.
+This is a fork of Quartz's Chartbuilder. (second version)